URL-Decode

 Here’s what to look for:

-Coverage: Real attacks don’t come through email alone.
-Look for tools that simulate voice phishing (vishing), SMS phishing (smishing), QR phishing, and MFA fatigue.
+• Coverage: Real attacks don’t come through email alone.
+Look for tools that simulate voice phishing (vishing), SMS phishing (smishing), QR phishing, MFA fatigue, and even integrate practices like code security scanning for development teams.

-Risk Data: Metrics should show behavior change and risk reduction, not just who clicked a link.
+• Risk Data: Metrics should demonstrate behavior change and risk reduction, rather than merely tracking link clicks.

 Now, let’s dive into the top security awareness training software.